WordWallet—simplifying self-publishing

 Webtoon & NerdWallet's context of use

-So...what happens if financial goals and grassroots storytelling have a baby?
+So...what happens if financial goals and DIY storytelling have a baby?

 Self-pub·lishing